Vladimir Komarov: Soyuz 1

-Komarov was assigned to the Soviet Soyuz program along with Yuri Gagarin and Alexei Leonov.
+Komarov was assigned to the Soviet Soyuz program along with Gagarin and Leonov.
 In July 1966, Komarov was reprimanded by Kamanin for his unauthorised disclosure, while in Japan, that "the Soviet Union will, at the scheduled time, fly an automated spacecraft around the Moon and return it to (the) Earth, to be followed by a dog flight, then a manned circumlunar flight."
 The following month Komarov clashed with other engineers over ongoing design problems in which zero-G tests showed that the Soyuz module hatch was too small to allow the safe exit of a fully suited cosmonaut.
-Meanwhile, Komarov and his fellow cosmonauts had their groups and assignments constantly revised, and they became increasingly anxious about the lack of response to their concerns about the design and manufacture of the spacecraft, which Yuri Gagarin had raised in a letter on their behalf to Leonid Brezhnev.
+Meanwhile, Komarov and his fellow cosmonauts had their groups and assignments constantly revised, and they became increasingly anxious about the lack of response to their concerns about the design and manufacture of the spacecraft, which Gagarin had raised in a letter on their behalf to Leonid Brezhnev.

-Komarov was selected to command the Soyuz 1, in 1967, with Yuri Gagarin as his backup cosmonaut.
+Komarov was selected to command the Soyuz 1, in 1967, with Gagarin as his backup cosmonaut.
 During the preparations for the spaceflight, both cosmonauts were working twelve- to fourteen-hour days.
 On orbital insertion, the solar panels of the Soyuz module failed to fully deploy thereby preventing the craft from being fully powered and obscuring some of the navigation equipment.
 Komarov reported: "Conditions are poor.
 The cabin parameters are normal, but the left solar panel didn't deploy.
 The electrical bus is at only 13 to 14 amperes.
 The HF (high frequency) communications are not working.
 I cannot orient the spacecraft to the sun.
 I tried orienting the spacecraft manually using the DO-1 orientation engines, but the pressure remaining on the DO-1 has gone down to 180."
 Komarov tried unsuccessfully to orient the Soyuz module for five hours.
 The craft was transmitting unreliable status information, and lost communications on orbits 13 through 15 due to the failure of the high frequency transmitter that should have maintained radio contact while the craft was out of range of the ultra high frequency (UHF) ground receivers.